smysnk/gulp-cloudfront/README.md

 Type: `Regular Expression`
 Default: `/^\/index\.[a-f0-9]{8}\.html(\.gz)*$/gi`

-Specify the pattern used to match the default root object
+Specify the pattern used to match the default index file

 ```js